Categories

 A resume, or résumé, is a concise document typically not longer than one page as the intended reader will not dwell on your document for very long.
 The goal of a resume is to make an individual stand out from the competition.

 The job seeker should adapt the resume to every position they apply for.
 It is in the applicant’s interest to change the resume from one job application to another and to tailor it to the needs of the specific post.
-A resume doesn’t have to be ordered chronologically, doesn’t have to cover your whole career like, and is a highly customizable document.
+A resume doesn’t have to be ordered chronologically, doesn’t have to cover your whole career, and is a highly customizable document.

 RELATED: 7 Resume Mistakes You Probably Didn’t Realize